Goals and Course Topics

 Exercise physiology involves using exercise to help people improve physical and mental health and fitness, prevent or treat chronic diseases and disabilities, and guide athletes and others in athletics and sports training.
 Tiffin University’s Master of Science (MS) in Clinical Exercise Physiology prepares you for a career in this fascinating field, which is expanding rapidly, in part, because of America’s aging population.
 Exercise physiology jobs are expected to grow 10% faster than all other occupations, on average, in the next eight years.

-TU’s exercise physiology program is an in-depth exploration of a broad range of topics.
+TU’s master of science in clinical exercise physiology program is an in-depth exploration of a broad range of topics.
 Students learn about the impact of exercise on the body, psychosocial factors that influence health, how medications affect exercise therapies and how recommended medical dietary and nutritional changes can improve exercise capability.
 An MS degree in TU’s new Allied Health field ideally positions students to compete effectively in the growing exercise physiology profession.
 It is an in-person program with some online components.

-Students who earn MS degrees in clinical exercise physiology enjoy a wide range of career options in private, corporate and public health settings, as well as prerequisites for future doctoral study.
+Students who earn master of science degrees in clinical exercise physiology enjoy a wide range of career options in private, corporate and public health settings, as well as prerequisites for future doctoral study.

-Hybrid (On Campus & Online): Two 7-week terms per semester starting one time per year in August; in-person classes are held on weekday evenings
+Hybrid (On Campus & Online): Two 7-week terms per semester starting in August; in-person classes are held on weekday evenings

 - Cardiovascular and Pulmonary Rehabilitation Specialist